martijnweyburg/VWE.My/README.md

   I've used automapper in the service layer.
   I know that many times it is used in the controllers.
   For now I choose to follow the idea of having domain models that are not used in the controllers.
 The service layer handles the business logic and mapping from domain model to DTO.
-  Automapper is created in the startup.cs file.
+  Automapper is instantiated in the startup.cs file.

   DATABASE FIRST:
   Because of having a database model in a file, I used entity framework database first.